bobbicodes/mecca/README.md

 * The 2 pulse-wave (lead) channels offer a variable duty cycle, so the standard Web Audio square wave will also not do here.
 However, we do have the option of using a wavetable, which can produce an arbitrary periodic waveform defined by a list of sin/cosine terms for the Fourier coefficients, which can be easily derived for any sound by playing it through the FFT ~~provided by the Web Audio analyzer node~~ EDIT: it seems we will need a separate FFT library for this (or write one) because, quite annoyingly, the analyzer node's FFT doesn't provide the sine/cosine values, only the frequencies...

 * Linear-interpolated bandlimiting will be good enough, since we have the ability to use the hardware clock exposed by the Web Audio API to oversample at an extremely high rate, supressing aliasing far below perceptible limits.

-Also very exciting is the possibility of an SVG pixel art / animation studio.
-Like the way it was in Mario Paint but more better because stuff like custom color pallets, upload your own coloring books, etc.

-When I'm personally building a song with this, the biggest feature that I wish I could reach for is a kind of pattern looping system which would facilitate and encourage working with smaller sections to be composed via a "song" track, which could be as simple as `A B A B` or something.
-I'm going to look back to the tracker paradigm for inspiration here.

-This is the perfect job for Data-Robot, who is currently just sitting there waiting to be put to use.
-His job is to be concerned with the loading and saving of song data, which can be further divided into:

-* *Pattern data* - content to be looped, whether at the "beat" level i.e. drum/bass patterns, or the "song" level (verse/chorus).

-* *Song data* - A "conductor" track listing the order of repetitions of the various loops, and

-* *File data* - Load/save of entire song.

-Then again, if I were to refine the editor scrolling experience by, for example, adding buttons to "page forward/back", or notational constructs for creating inline loops, working with the entire score at once might not feel so cumbersome.

-Update: Added buttons for *measure forward* and *scroll to end*.

 ## Development